opendistro-for-elasticsearch/opendistro-build/release-notes/opendistro-for-elasticsearch-release-notes-1.10.1.md

 ## Release Highlights

-* Re-design and re-implmement Security Kibana Plugin based on the new Kibana API, which enables streamline workflows, improve usability, and audit logging.
+* Re-design and re-implmement Security Kibana Plugin based on the new Kibana API, which enables streamline workflows, improved usability, and audit logging.
 * Introducing Sample Detectors in Anomaly Detection Kibana Plugin:
   * Users can now load 3 different sample detectors (and corresponding indices) into their cluster to get familiar with detectors and detector configurations
   * Users can detect sample anomalies using logs related to (1) HTTP response codes, (2) eCommerce orders, and (3) CPU and memory of a host